MagicalMouse39/AnalogAnalyzer/README.md

 For instance: if the ADC time is `40 uS`, setting a time base of `60 uS/div`, each shown value will be the progressive average of three samples `((a0 + a1) / 2 + a2) / 2`

+## ⚠️ Important note ⚠️
+The entire project must be realized without the use of any library aside of the basic AVR for symbol reference

 ## Electrical scheme (Fritzing)
 ![Fritzing scheme](relazione/img/progettoFritzing.PNG "Electrical scheme")